AalianKhan/mushroom-strategy/README.md

 The area object includes all options from the template mushroom card and `extra_cards` which is a list of cards to show at the top of the area subview.
-The order of definition is used to sort the rooms and pre-built views

 | Name                  | Type              | Default        | Description                                                                                                                         |
 |:----------------------|:------------------|:---------------|:------------------------------------------------------------------------------------------------------------------------------------|